v3ai/ALL-GEIGER-SUMMER-2024/Alternate-Tube-Options/README.md

 https://fusor.net/board/viewtopic.php?p=102705#p102705

-someone also mentioned the J305 with a metal case, althoug I haven't tried or really considered this tube
+someone also mentioned the J305 with a metal case, although I haven't tried or really considered this tube